 The WFOE needs to engage an accounting firm to conduct an asset assessment and prepare the liquidation audit report.
 In the meantime, most companies will also hire a local Chinese lawyer to at least prepare the required documents and assist in making government filings.
-Sometimes, the lawyer will lead the entire process.
+Given the complex process, the lawyer often lead the entire process.

 Step 2.
 Make public announcements and notify creditors

-The WFOE needs to make public announcements and notify its creditors of the establishment of the Liquidation Committee.
-The WFOE should create a clear record of all the outstanding debts.
+This is when the WFOE needs to make public announcements and notify its creditors of the establishment of the Liquidation Committee.
+The WFOE also needs to create a clear record of all outstanding debts.

 Step 3.
 Terminate employment contracts

 The WFOE needs to sign Severance Agreements with and pay severance pay to each of its employees according to the employment laws in China.
 After that, it will cease making contributions to the employees’ social insurance accounts.

 In addition, business contracts will cease to operate.
 The WFOE should notify the contract counterparties from office leases to sales contracts as early as possible.
 It will calculate and pay off its outstanding debts and settle all disputes.
 The WFOE can dispose of its remaining property and use the proceeds to settle its debts.